-It would make eminent sense to make as much of research as widely known as possible, for free or for a minimal fee.
+As such ensuring that academic output becomes accessible widely by distributing it for free or for a minimal fee makes a lot of sense.
 Intellectual advances are build on an incremental basis, and in the age of the internet, where documents and ideas can cross borders easily, the chances are that one idea far, far away can be a source of inspiration for another.

 Inevitably, a move to make everything open presents problems.
 The biggest potential problem is the fate of the academic journals.
 Publishing journals cost money, and most publishers are not charities, but companies which need to make a profit, therefore they have to sell their products.
-At the moment, other than being an institutional or a private subscriber, it is possible to purchase an article on-line.
-However, at the moment, they are prohibitingly expensive: I recently came across a 20-page article would have cost me over £20.
+At the moment, other than being an institutional or a private subscriber, it is possible to purchase an article online.
+However they are prohibitingly expensive: I recently came across a 20-page article would have cost me over £20.

 Academics may not care too much about money, but reputation is another matter.
 In any group, there is a hierarchy: publications and citations in journals are crucial in many academics’ reputation and their place in the pecking order.
 The pressure to ‘publish or perish’ is quite common, not only for individual satisfaction, since institutional reputation and funding depend on individual reputations.